 UMPI’s GIS certificate is supported by a state-of-the-art GIS Laboratory funded by a Maine Technology Asset Funds (MTAF) grant.
 The laboratory is one of the best GIS computing facilities in Maine.
 The MTAF grant and funds from other sources have helped development of a community GIS centre at the University that aims to helping strengthen geospatial capabilities of northern Maine for community development.

 GIS (Geographic Information System) is a computing system designed to capture, store, retrieve, analyze, and display geographic information/spatial data.
 GIS is a powerful tool in dealing with geographic information and in decision making.
 It is a technological application, which can be used across various disciplines.
 With improvements in the capabilities of GIS technology and the power of GIS map displays, the number and types of GIS uses have expanded exponentially from purely infrastructure, engineering, and environmental applications to program planning applications pertaining to social and public policy issues.

-- A dedicated GIS computer Laboratory (with 24 high-end desktop and laptop computer stations installed with advanced GIS software)
+- 25 high-end workstation and laptop computer stations installed with advanced GIS software

-- 6 Garmin GPSmap 76CSx GPS units (top navigation-quality Garmin GPS units)
+- 6 Garmin GPSmap 76CSx GPS units (navigation-quality GPS units)

 - 1 GEI 35-inch wide-format color roll scanner (for scanning any maps or documents up to 35-inch wide)